 - Total time:15 minutes

-- 1 whole English cucumber, washed, peeled in any especially thick areas (see note above)
+- 1 whole English cucumber, washed, peeled in any especially thick areas (see note)

 - Kosher salt